 \subsection{Explanation and Constraints in Interpretable ML Models}

-In terms of taxonomy, intrinsic interpretability refers to ML models that are considered interpretable due to their simple structure, such as short decision trees or sparse linear models (Fig.~\ref{fig_XAI}B).
-Post-hoc interpretability refers to the application of interpretation methods after model training \cite{molnar2022}.
-Interpretation may come with different forms: (i) finite feature summary statistics, (ii) meaningful model parameters, (iii) ease of visualization of model outcome (e.g., feature summary or decision boundary).
-An ML model that is highly interpretable because it has a few or more of the following properties for explanation \cite{molnar2022}: high expressive power, low translucency, high portability, low algorithmic complexity and informative constraints.
+In terms of taxonomy, intrinsic interpretability refers to ML models that are considered interpretable due to their simple structures, such as short decision trees or sparse linear models (Figure~\ref{fig_XAI}B).
+Post-hoc interpretability refers to the application of interpretation methods after model training \citep{molnar2022}.
+Interpretation may appear with different forms: (i) finite feature summary statistics, (ii) meaningful model parameters, (iii) ease of visualization of model outcome (e.g., feature summary or decision boundary).
+An ML model that is highly interpretable because it has a few or more of the following properties \citep{molnar2022}: high expressive power, low translucency, high portability, low algorithmic complexity and informative constraints.
 Generally, there is a trade-off between explainablity and performance.
 For instance, a constrained linear or bilinear model will fit many of these criteria, but the linear model does not warrant a good performance.
 Additionally, a model that is potentially explainable does not guarantee explainability.
-For example, co-dependence of input variables may make explanations ambiguous; latent variables of probabilistic generative model may face the problem of “explaining away” \cite{Pearl1988}.
-There are several categories of interpretable ML models, which will be discussed briefly below.
+For example, co-dependence of input variables may make explanations ambiguous; latent variables of probabilistic generative model may face the problem of “explaining away” \citep{Pearl1988}.
+Here we briefly mention several classes of interpretable ML models.

-\textbf{Hybrid rule-based ML models:} This type of ML models can be used for generating rules, such as a decision rule set: \texttt{IF (condition) THEN (outcome 1) ELSE (outcome 2) statement}, where the conditional clause will be learned from the data \cite{Letham2015}.
+\textbf{Hybrid rule-based ML models:} This type of ML models can be used for generating rules, such as a decision rule set: \texttt{IF (condition) THEN (outcome 1) ELSE (outcome 2) statement}, where the conditional clause will be learned from the data \citep{Letham2015}.
 This type of model has more expressive power but less portability.

 \textbf{Constrained ML models:} This type of ML models imposes parameter constraints to either avoid overfitting or enhance interpretability.
-Examples of such include the constrained convolutional filters in the CNN \cite{Li2017NIPS}, or constrained mixture models \cite{zou2012diversity}.
+Examples of such include the constrained convolutional filters in the CNN \citep{Li2017NIPS}, or constrained mixture models \citep{zou2012diversity}.
 As a result, these constrained models have low translucency.